Welcome!

 Tip 20 | Don't go hungry

 The main campus offers several food providers.
 The central restaurant features the largest variety of food.
 Here you will find halal meals, hot meals, deluxe sandwiches, as well as fruit and salads.
-For a quick and healthy bite, go to the Salad & Sandwich counter next to the central restaurant.
-There is also a lunch restaurant in building Slinger, on the third floor; The Bridge.
+For a quick and healthy bite, go to the Strip counter next to the entrance to the central restaurant.
+There is also a lunch outlet in building Slinger, on the third floor; The Bridge.
 And for the icing on the cake, head to café WEST75 next to the main entrance.
 Fed up with vending machine coffee?
 This is the place for delicious lattes and cappuccinos.
-In the main building you can only pay with your campus card or debit card.
+In the main building you can pay with your debit card.

 Would you like to know more?